Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 First Credit Union offers the following loan products for borrowers:

 - Personal loans.
 Personal loans are available from First Credit Union for a wide range of purposes.
 You can borrow any amount over $500, with the interest rate you receive varying from 9.95% to 18.00% depending on your financial circumstances and your credit history.
+Rates are floating and may change during the term of your loan as interest rates fluctuate.

 - Debt consolidation loan.
 The lender allows you to combine utility bill and credit card debt into one easy to manage debt consolidation loan.
 You can make extra repayments or pay off your loan early without being charged a fee.